cinnData/PythonBootcamp/Cheatsheets/[PYC-03] Cheatsheet - NumPy.md

 ## NumPy methods

 * `.argmax()`: returns the index of the maximum term of an array.
 For a 2D array, the parameter `axis` allows for extracting the index of the maximum along rows (`axis=1`) or along columns (`axis=0`).
-It takes some other keyword arguments whose default you will never change.
+It takes some other less interesting keyword arguments.

 * `.argmin()`: returns the index of the minimum term of an array.
 For a 2D array, the parameter `axis` allows for extracting the index of the minimum along rows (`axis=1`) or along columns (`axis=0`).
-It takes some other keyword arguments whose default you will never change.
+It takes some other less interesting keyword arguments.

 * `.argsort()`: returns the indices that would sort an array, as a 1D array.
 For a 2D array, the parameter `axis` allows for extracting those indexes along rows (`axis=1`) or along columns (`axis=0`).
 With `axis=None`, it is applied to the flattened array.
-It takes some other keyword arguments whose default you will never change.
+It takes some other less interesting keyword arguments.

 * `.astype()`: converts an array to a specified data type.
-Takes one positional argument, specifying the new data type, plus some some keyword arguments whose default you will never change.
+Takes one positional argument, specifying the new data type, plus some some less interesting keyword arguments.

 * `.corrcoef()`: returns the correlation matrix of a 2D array.
 With argument `rowvar=False` (the default) it calculates correlations of rows, with `rowvar=True`, correlations of columns.
 It can also take a list of numeric 1D arrays of the same length.

 * `.cumsum()`: for a 1D array, returns a 1D array containing the cumulative sums of the terms of the original array.
 For a 2D array, the cumulative sums are calculated row following row, but the parameter `axis` allows for cumulative sums along rows (`axis=1`) or along columns (`axis=0`).
-It takes some other keyword arguments whose default you will never change.
+It takes some other less interesting keyword arguments.

 * `.diagonal()`: extracts the diagonal of a square 2D array, as a 1D array.
 It takes some keyword arguments allowing for refinements.

 * `.max()`: returns the maximum value of an array.
 For a 2D array, the parameter `axis` allows for extracting the maxima along rows (`axis=1`) or along columns (`axis=0`).
-It takes some other keyword arguments whose default you will never change.
+It takes some other less interesting keyword arguments.

 * `.mean()`: returns the mean value of an array.
 For a 2D array, the parameter `axis` allows for extracting the mean along rows (`axis=1`) or along columns (`axis=0`).
-It takes some other keyword arguments whose default you will never change.
+It takes some other less interesting keyword arguments.

 * `.min()`: returns the minimum value of an array.
 For a 2D array, the parameter `axis` allows for extracting the minima along rows (`axis=1`) or along columns (`axis=0`).
-It takes some other keyword arguments whose default you will never change.
+It takes some other less interesting keyword arguments.

 * `.reshape()`: returns an array containing the same data with a new shape.
 The number of terms of the reshaped array must be equal to that of the original array.
-The default of this method picks the elemements to fill the new array by rows, from left to right.
-It takes positional arguments specifying the new shape (for a 2D array, the number of rows oand the number of columns), plus a keyword argument whose default you will never change.
+The default of this method picks the elements to fill the new array by rows, from left to right.
+It takes positional arguments specifying the new shape (for a 2D array, the number of rows and the number of columns), plus a less interesting keyword argument.

 * `.round(decimals=0)`: rounds the terms of a numeric array to a specified number of digits.
-It takes the (keyword) argument `decimals`, which defaults to zero plus another keyword argument whose default you will never change.
+It takes the (keyword) argument `decimals`, which defaults to zero, plus another less interesting keyword argument.

 * `.sort()`: sorts a 1D array in ascending order *in place* (without returning the new version).
 Not the same as the function `sort()`.
 It can also be applied to 2D arrays.
 Look at the NumPy API Reference if you are interested.